-Image of Freer displayed in a tokonoma setting, Kōetsu Temple (光悦寺), Kyoto, Japan, May 9, 1930.
+Image of Freer displayed in Tokonoma setting, Kōetsu-ji Temple (光悦寺), Japan, May 1, 1930.
 Freer Gallery of Art Archives, Smithsonian Institution.

-The Freer House in Detroit, the Freer Gallery of Art in Washington D.C., and the Freer memorial monument at Kōetsu Temple in Kyoto, are landmarks that bear witness to the pioneering vision and accomplishments of a man who fostered Western understanding and appreciation of the art and culture of Japan and Asia - establishing a rich legacy for all people that continues to flourish in the 21st century.
+The Freer House in Detroit, the Freer Gallery of Art in Washington D.C., and the memorial monument in Kyoto are landmarks that bear witness to the pioneering vision and accomplishments of a man who fostered Western understanding and appreciation of the art and culture of Japan and Asia, establishing a rich legacy for all people that continues to flourish in the 21st century.

-Memorial Shrine for Charles Lang Freer, Kōetsu Temple, Kyoto, Japan, May 9, 1930.
+Memorial Shrine for Charles Lang Freer, Kōetsu-ji Temple, Japan, May 1, 1930.
 Freer Gallery of Art Archives, Smithsonian Institution.